arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_TRANSPILATION.md

 - Integrating with existing Berry code
 - Firmware size is constrained (DSL module can be excluded)

+## Transpiler Architecture

+For detailed information about the DSL transpiler's internal architecture, including the core processing flow and expression processing chain, see [TRANSPILER_ARCHITECTURE.md](TRANSPILER_ARCHITECTURE.md).

 ## DSL API Functions

 ### Core Functions